Jelly9912/MyShelter/README.md

 /ms info - informations about version

-Entrance to the shelter is always from the east
+#Entrance to the shelter is always from the east

-More commands and builds soon.